RLittlesII/rodneylittlesii/drafts/posts/stateless-rx.md

 ### Application Lifecycle

-I am chosing to model Xamarin.Forms application state.
-If you want a more platform specific experience you would likely model your observables differently.
+I am choosing to model Xamarin.Forms application state.
+If you want a more platform-specific experience you would likely model your observables differently.
 Again, using default interfaces on top of an observable

 ```csharp
 public interface IApplicationLifecycleState : IObservable<LifecycleState>